-On the other side of the reception is an open work area dedicated to the Consulate’s innovation group that requires a more public face and whose focus is to promote innovation and development of Norwegian enterprises and industry.
-Furniture by Scandinavian designers and wall graphics inspired by boreal forests help promote national identity and image throughout the space.
+Included in the program is an open work area dedicated to the Consulate’s outreach and innovation group whose focus is to promote development of Norwegian business enterprises with U.S. partners.
+A restrained material palette includes white oak paneling, lacquered casework, and glass.
+Throughout the space, furniture, light fixtures, and artwork by Scandinavian designers and wall graphics inspired by boreal forests were carefully selected to help showcase national identity.

 Client Royal Norwegian Consulate General